yatesco/seafile-docs/deploy/start_seafile_at_system_bootup.md

     # Description:       starts Seafile Server
     ### END INIT INFO

-    # Change the value of "user" to your linux user name
+    # Change the value of "user" to linux user name who runs seafile
     user=haiwen

-    # Change the value of "script_path" to your path of seafile installation
+    # Change the value of "seafile_dir" to your path of seafile installation
     # usually the home directory of $user
     seafile_dir=/data/haiwen
     script_path=${seafile_dir}/seafile-server-latest